 The liquidity risk management of the Bank, is aligned with the Liquidity Coverage Ratio ("LCR") and Net Stable Funding Ratio ("NSFR") requirements issued by BNM.
+NSFR compliance became effective from 1 July 2020.
 In addition, the Bank maintains a liquidity compliance buffer to meet any unexpected cash outflows.
 The day-to-day funding management, is undertaken by treasury operations and this includes the maintenance of a portfolio of highly liquid assets, that can be easily liquidated to meet the unforeseeable demand in cash flows arising from the maturity of deposits and loans.
-As at 31 March 2022, the Bank holds a sizeable balance of government securities (MGS & GII) amounting to RM426,799,000 (2021: RM666,687,000) or 42% (2021: 74%) of its portfolio of securities.
+As at 31 March 2023, the Bank holds a sizeable balance of government securities, the information is available under table in Note 6 and 7 to the financial statements on page 84 and 85.